 Below are the three biggest coaching mistakes I see trainers and coaches making regarding back pain.

-While they may seem simple at first blush, these are the tools that make our team at IFAST incredibly successful at working with everyone from the injured and beat-up “corrective exercise” client up to high-level performance athletes.
+While they may seem simple at first blush, these are the tools that make our team at IFAST incredibly successful at working with everyone.
+From the injured and beat-up “corrective exercise” client up to high-level performance athletes.

 1. Not Training Neutral Spine